Supreme Court Hears Another Obamacare Case, With A Twist

 Chief Justice Roberts piled on:"You don't question that these insurance companies would not have participated in the risk corridor program, but for the government's promise to pay."

-"What kind of A statute is that?"
+"What kind of a statute is that?"

 Justice Brett Kavanaugh observed that Congress knows how to pass a law that prevents a promise to pay from being binding in the future.
 It can promise to pay, "subject to future appropriations."
 In fact, he added, Congress often uses that language.